meier-johannes94/EvalMono3D/README.md

 # EvalMono3D
 This evaluation script computes the Average Precision (AP) for 3D bounding box predictions at an IoU threshold of 0.5.
-In contrast to to KITTI, Waymo and NuScenes evaluation code, it accounts for full SO(3) rotation.
+In contrast to KITTI, Waymo and NuScenes evaluation code, it accounts for full SO(3) rotation.
 Please find our project page here:
 [CARLA Drone: Monocular 3D Object Detection from a Different Perspective](https://meier-johannes94.github.io/CDrone/)

 # Installation